 Since Medicaid is different in every state, it’s difficult to tell you if the state that you are living in (or the state your senior loved one lives in) will pay for a stair lift.

-But, as again noted in PayingForSeniorCare.com Medicaid will likely cover the cost for medically necessary, stair lifts provided they enable individuals to remain living in their homes and avoid nursing home placement.
+But, as noted in PayingForSeniorCare.com Medicaid will likely cover the cost for medically necessary, stair lifts provided they enable individuals to remain living in their own home and avoid nursing home placement.